How to Get Commercial Cleaning Contracts: Find Bids and Win More Clients

 - Consider running a few advertising campaigns to raise awareness for your business.
 There are many options available based on your comfort level and budget, including print, digital, social media, and even local radio ads.

-- Ask happy clients for testimonials and positive reviews.
+- Ask satisfied customers for testimonials and positive reviews.
 You should also create a loyalty program that rewards client referrals with a discount or other incentive.

 Pro Tip: Not sure how to get clients for your cleaning business?
 Start small by building relationships with local businesses, then work your way up to the bigger clients over time.
 The more value you offer, the better buzz you’ll get.